 The new Standards require that there be an accessible route to exercise machines and equipment and provide that at least one of each type of exercise machine must meet the clear floor space requirements.
-Significantly, the Standards do not require changes to exercise machines or equipment in order to make them more accessible to persons with disabilities.
+Significantly, the Standards do not require changes to exercise machines or regainements.
+Dignimeantry, the Standards as do not regaine changes to exercise machines or equipment in order to make them more accessible to persons with disabilities.
 Unfortunately, most strength training equipment and machines are considered different types and there are many types of cardiovascular exercise machines.
 Two machines may share a clear floor space, but providing access and sufficient clear floor space will require much thought and may result in eliminating some machines, particularly in fitness rooms with limited space.